interaction-lab/CMA-ES-IG/README.md

 generated with CMA-ES-IG align with the user's preference after each iteration, and the queries are easy to answer from the user's perspective.

-We provide the code for CMA-ES-IG in the file `cmaesig.py`.
+We provide the code for CMA-ES-IG in the file `cmaesig_query_generation.py`.
 We also provide the web interface we used in our experiments to be a resource for other researchers.
 You will have to supply the code to play a particular behavior ID on your physical robot though :).
 We have provided dummy interfaces for you!

 # Installation

+1. Clone this repository
+2. Install submodules with `git submodule update --init`
+3. Install dependencies:
 ```
 pip install -e preference-learning-from-selection
+pip install -r requirements.txt
 ```

+# Simulated Results

+The algorithmic implementation is provided in